rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

 Update the filesystem permissions on the directories the user accesses.
 Take into consideration other users that currently have read/write access to make sure you do not inadvertently remove their permissions.
-This can be done several different ways, for example, changing user ownership, changing group ownership/permissions, or adding FACLs.
+You can do this step in several different ways, such as changing user ownership, changing group ownership or permissions, or adding file access control lists (FACLs).

 The following example shows commands for adding FACLs: